-Payments to PERS and social security (OASDI) are funded from employee and CSU contributions.
-Rates charged to CSU for PERS are based upon periodic actuarial studies and actions of the PERS Board.
-Rates charged to CSU for OASDI are established by federal regulations.
-The total employer contribution from all funds (i.e., General Fund, CSU Lottery Education Fund, Continuing Education Revenue Fund, and Dormitory Revenue Fund-Housing and Parking) totaled approximately \$427,270,000 for PERS and \$172,786,000 for OASDI and Medicare for the fiscal year ended June 30, 2011.
-The retirement and social security expenditures for fiscal year ended June 30, 2012 are not expected to exceed the prior year costs.
-See Appendix C-1 - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2011" at Note (12).
+Social security (OASDI and Medicare) benefits are funded from employer-paid and employee contributions.
+The rates for these benefits are established by federal regulations and are currently equally shared by the employer and employees.

+The total employer contribution from all funds (i.e., General Fund, CSU Lottery Education Fund, Continuing Education Revenue Fund, and Dormitory Revenue Fund--Housing and Parking) totaled approximately \$405,951,000 for CalPERS and \$168,737,000 for OASDI and Medicare for the fiscal year ended June 30, 2012.
+The retirement expenditures for fiscal year ended June 30, 2013 are expected to increase related to the increase in CalPERS employer-paid rates during 2012-13 and social security expenditures are expected to be flat given the lack of CSU salary growth during 2012-13.
+See Appendix C-1 - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2012" at Note (12).